This short story will be published in a collection with other fiction and a few personal essays. More updates to come!

 At this she leaps up from the couch.
 Slaps me across the face, hard.

-“Oh, so it’s a coincidence that your love child is living in our house?”
+“Oh, it’s a coincidence that your love child is living in our house?”

-“No, I mean I knew a little bit before she moved here.
+“No, I knew before she moved here.
 But Liz never told me she was pregnant.”